 The University of Minnesota, Morris has the total package: a private-style college that’s part of a top 10 public research university.
 New horizons await you.

 Experience a renewable, sustainable education that's also an incredible value.
 Questions about any of the info below?
 Contact Admissions.

 To thrive at Morris, you should meet or exceed the following requirements:

-If your native language or language of instruction is not English, we look for demonstrated English proficiency of:
+If your native language or language of instruction is not English, you must show demonstrated English proficiency by achieving scores of a:

 - 79 TOEFL (IBT), 213 (CBT), 550 (PBT), or;

 - 53 PTE Academic or PTE Academic Online, or;

 Applicants who are near or below this requirement, or who have semesters below this benchmark, will be considered individually.

 - Complete the application Apply online using the UMN Morris application or the Common App.
 The application fee cannot be waived, but you can submit the $30 application fee via credit card, a U.S. check, or money order directly to the Office of Admissions.

 - Have official transcripts from your secondary school and/or college transcript sent directly from the school to our office with a certified English translation if they are not originally written in English.